Niram Maaratha Pookkal (TV series): Development

-The show was produced by Rani, producing a series for the first time with her husband Esai Vanan and also this is her debut to produce the TV serial.
-After this series ended, she producedthe new series Endrendrum Punnagai, also on Zee Tamil.
+The show was produced by Rani, producing a series for the first time with her husband Esai Vanan and also this was her debut to produce the TV serial.
+After this series ended, she produced the new series Endrendrum Punnagai, also on Zee Tamil.

+Title song

+The series Title track "Kanavulla Pootha Poo" was composed by Vishal Chandrashekhar and sung by Sinduri Vishal.